 Saturday, 9 a.m. to noon: Walk the labyrinth.
 This medieval Christian practice provides a guided pattern for walking prayer in an atmosphere of peace and quiet.
 It is offered on the first Saturday of every month.
 Historic Christ Church, Auditorium, 118 N. Washington St., Alexandria.
 Free. email@example.com.
 703-549-1450. historicchristchurch.org.

-Sunday, 10 to 11 a.m.: The Rev. Sharon Stanley-Rea, director of Refugee and Immigration Ministries for the Christian Church (Disciples of Christ) will be the featured speaker during the worship service at Rock Spring Congregational United Church of Christ.
-She works to mobilize Disciples congregations around the country to offer hospitality to immigrants and engage in advocacy on behalf of refugees and immigrants.
-Rock Spring Congregational Church of Christ, 5010 Little Falls Rd., Arlington.
+Sunday, 10 to 11 a.m.: Tonia Heggs, associate pastor and director of congregational care at Macedonia Baptist Church in Arlington, will be the featured speaker during the worship service at Rock Spring Congregational United Church of Christ, 5010 Little Falls Rd., Arlington.
 703-538-4886. rockspringucc.org.

 Saturday, 2 p.m.: Gargoyle tour at Washington National Cathedral.
 Docents will present a visual overview of the history and function of these carved architectural features and lead a walking tour on the ground level.
 Binoculars are recommended, and cameras are welcome. $22, or $18 for ages 12 and younger, students, seniors and military.
 Reservations suggested.
 Washington National Cathedral, welcome desk, 3101 Wisconsin Ave.
 NW.
 202-537-2228. cathedral.org.